rtmigo/xrandom_dart/README.md

 | `Xorshift128p`       | 64-bit         | yes              | no         |
 | `Xoshiro256pp`       | 64-bit         | yes              | no         |
 | `Splitmix64`       | 64-bit         | yes              | no         |

+If you try to create a JavaScript-incompatible object in JavaScripts-compiled code, an `UnsupportedError` will be thrown.

 # Speed optimizations